vketteni/gemini-cli-adapter/docs/blog/breaking-ecosystem-lockin.md

-# Breaking Ecosystem Lock-in in Google's Gemini CLI
+# Extracting Reusable CLI Infrastructure from Google's Gemini CLI

-*Lessons learned from turning a tightly-coupled tool into a community-driven platform*
+*Technical lessons from turning a tightly-coupled tool into modular, reusable foundations*

 ---

-## The Challenge: Liberating Battle-Tested Code
+## The Challenge: Preserving Battle-Tested Code While Enabling Reuse

 Google's Gemini CLI is exceptional.
 It's fast, feature-rich, and has been battle-tested by thousands of users.
-But it's also architecturally coupled to Google's ecosystem - from authentication flows to API integrations, making it challenging to use with other AI providers.
-What if we could preserve everything that makes it great while opening it up to the entire AI landscape?
+But it's also architecturally coupled to Google's ecosystem - from authentication flows to API integrations, making it challenging to reuse its proven patterns with other AI providers.
+What if we could preserve everything that makes it great while making it reusable for other agentic CLI projects?

-That's the challenge I tackled with **open-cli**: extracting the best parts of this tightly-coupled tool and rebuilding them as a modular, community-driven platform.
+That's the technical challenge I tackled with **open-cli**: extracting the best parts of this tightly-coupled tool and rebuilding them as modular, reusable infrastructure.

 This isn't just another rewrite.
-It's a surgical extraction that preserves production-quality code while creating space for innovation.
+It's a surgical extraction that preserves production-quality code while creating clean service interfaces for reuse.

 ## The Extraction Strategy: Identify, Isolate, Abstract